 The district designates the individual(s) identified below as the employee(s) responsible for coordinating the district's efforts to comply with applicable state and federal civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and the Age Discrimination Act of 1975, and to answer inquiries regarding the district's nondiscrimination policies.
-The individual(s) shall also serve as the compliance officer(s) specified in AR 1312.3 - Uniform Complaint Procedures as the responsible employee to handle complaints alleging unlawful discrimination targeting a student, including discriminatory harassment, intimidation, or bullying, based on actual or perceived race, color, ancestry, national origin, nationality, immigration status, ethnicity, ethnic group identification, age, religion, marital status, parental status, pregnancy, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, genetic information, or any other legally protected status; or association with a person or group with one or more of these actual or perceived characteristics.
+The individual(s) shall also serve as the compliance officer(s) specified in AR 1312.3 - Uniform Complaint Procedures as the responsible employee to handle complaints alleging unlawful discrimination targeting a student, including discriminatory harassment, intimidation, or bullying, based on actual or perceived race, color, ancestry, national origin, marital status, parental status, pregnancy, physical or mental disability, sex, sexual orientation, gender, gender identify, gender expression, genetic information, or any other legally protected status; or association with a person or group with one or more of these actual or perceived characteristics.
 The coordinator/compliance officer(s) may be contacted at: (Education Code 234.1; 5 CCR 4621)

-Kenneth Loo, Assistant Superintendent 1400 E. Janss Road Thousand Oaks, CA 91362 (805) 497-9511 kloo@coneiousd.ord
+Kenneth Loo, Assistant Superintendent 1400 E. Janss Road Thousand Oaks, CA 91362 (805) 497-9511 kloo@conejousd.org